rust-lang/book/2018-edition/src/ch10-02-traits.md

     where T: Display + Clone,
           U: Clone + Debug
 {
+//This is roughly equivlent to fn some_function(t: impl Display + Clone, u: impl Clone + Debug) -> i32 {
+//(again except that you didn't name the types)
 ```

 This function’s signature is less cluttered in that the function name,